shuai190060/database_failover/readme.md

 this repo will contains two small database play-around:

-- postgresql replication and failover
+- `postgresql` replication and failover
-- cassandra sharding
+- `cassandra` sharding
+- provision kubernetes cluster with `kubeadm`

+## Prerequisite

+- run `./inventory.sh` to update the ansible inventory file after `terraform apply`

 ## Setup for postgresql replication and failover